 Graduate School in Biochemistry and Molecular Biology

 The biochemistry major offers a strong academic and experimental background for entrance into graduate school.
-Both tracks in the major will prepare students to enter molecular and cellular biology graduate programs.
-Students interested in graduate programs in biological chemistry will find it advantageous to choose the biochemistry track.
+The major will prepare students to enter molecular and cellular biology graduate programs.
+Students interested in graduate programs in biological chemistry will find it also advantageous to choose the biochemistry major.
 Students planning graduate study in biochemistry or molecular biology are advised to include a year of calculus and a year of physics in their program of study.
 Independent research is also highly recommended in preparation for graduate school.

 Entering the Health Professions

 The biochemistry major includes several of the requirements for entrance into the health professions including two years of chemistry and one year of biology.
 The biochemistry course is also a requirement for several health professions (veterinary medicine and pharmacology) and is strongly recommended by the majority of medical schools.
 The microbiology course is required by nursing and veterinary medicine programs.

 More information at the Health Professions page